 - Light.
 Indoor hyacinths need plenty of light, but they shouldn’t be in a window with direct sunlight.
 Too much light can cause brown leaves on hyacinth, as well as not enough.

 - Water.
 Root rot is another major problem with indoor hyacinths.
 Overwatering can cause the root system to turn into mush, inhibiting its ability to move nutrients through the plant.
 Yellowing and browning are signs of this problem.
-Unpot your plant, check the roots and repot into dry medium if you want to save it.
-Never allow plant pots to stand in water in a dish; instead, allow the excess water drain out the bottom of the pot.
+Unpot your plant, check the roots, and repot into it dry medium if you want to save it.
+Never allow plant pots to stand in water in a dish; instead, allow the excess water to drain out the bottom of the pot.

 - Fungal infections.
-Infections like Botrytis fungus can cause brown blooms on hyacinth.
+Infections like Botrytis fungus can cause brown blooms on hyacinths.
 The spots from this disease are gray-brown and will rot quickly.
 Increasing the air circulation around the plant and watering it properly will dry out this type of infection.